In some ways, reviewing Charles Schwab isn’t much different now than it would have been in the 1970s.

 - Free trades.
 Most of the typical “discount brokers” now offer free trades on stock, ETF and options.
 But Schwab, competitive on price for much of its history, was the first to get rid of commissions altogether.

 - Customer support.
 Schwab offers 24/7 phone and online chat support, and its customer support staff has developed a reputation for being pleasant and helpful.
-With the exuberance in the stock market early in 2021, new customers poured in to most brokerage firms including Schwab.
+With the exuberance in the stock market in 2021 and into early 2022, new customers poured in to most brokerage firms including Schwab.
 The company has been transparent about the busier phone lines and has made active efforts to avoid customer frustration.

 Where Schwab Falls Short